zoekirsh/js-rails-as-api-using-fast-json-api/README.md

 end
 ```

-We also had one customized controller action:
+We also have one customized controller action:

 ```rb
 class SightingsController < ApplicationController